-Lastly, and on a slightly larger scale, I am concerned about the future of work in our society with respect to automation and the efficiencies that brings.
+Lastly, and on a slightly larger scale, I am concerned about the future of work in our society with respect to automation and the efficiencies that it brings.
 I teach AP Computer Science Principles and would like to see more requirements for our students to be made aware of the possibilities in their future.
 Everyone should be learning to code.

 I'd like to see our students all exposed to actual 21st century curriculums that require skill development relevant to the jobs of today and tomorrow.
 We are already well into a technological revolution that is being as disruptive to the 20th century model of work and life as the industrial revolution was to 19th century work lives.

-© 2018-2020 Nathan R.L.
+© 2018-2022 Nathan R.L.
 Burnett,